 We were incorporated in 2005.
-Since inception, our operations have been primarily limited to organizing and staffing our company, developing our technology and undertaking preclinical studies and clinical trials for our product candidates, and more recently, preparing for the potential commercialization of our lead product candidate, Zalviso.
-We have not yet obtained regulatory approval of any of our product candidates including Zalviso.
+Since inception, our operations have been primarily limited to organizing and staffing our company, developing our technology and undertaking preclinical studies and clinical trials for our product candidates, and more recently, preparing for the commercialization of Zalviso.
+We have not yet obtained regulatory approval of any of our product candidates, including Zalviso.
 Consequently, any predictions that are made about our future success, or viability, or evaluation of our business and prospects, may not be accurate.